Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 However, because you only study one or two days a week, these courses take much longer.
 It will typically take between 7 and 12 months to complete, so this is a good option for yogis not looking to start a teaching career immediately (or at all).

-The requirements for 200-hour yoga teacher training differ from school to school.
-Most schools will require that you have been practicing yoga for a specific duration, which could be anything from 6 months to 3 years.
+The qualifications to apply for 200-hour yoga teacher training differ from school to school.
+Some schools will require that you have been practicing yoga for a specific duration, which could be anything from 6 months to 3 years.
 This demonstrates that you have a strong passion for yoga and a basic understanding of the practice.
 The most important part being the passion part!

 Many yoga enthusiasts have the misconception that they need to be able to perform specific advanced asanas like handstands or inversions or have a strong Vinyasa practice to be accepted onto a RYT 200 program.
 However, you'll be pleased to hear this is not the case.
 You do not need to be an advanced Hatha yoga practitioner to enroll in training.